USA and the UK

-Ultimately, you need to be able to prove to the NVC and U.S. embassy/consulate that you and your family fulfil all the requirements to attaining an F4 Visa.
+Ultimately, you will need to be able to prove to the NVC and U.S. embassy/consulate that you and your family fulfil all the necessary requirements for attaining an F4 Visa.

 The specific documents which need to be provided may differ depending on the specific case.
 Still, the following documents will definitely need to be included in the application:

 - Valid passports for more than six months after your planned entry into the U.S. (This applies to all members of the family looking to reside in the U.S.)